-The Authority accepts Halcrow's recommendation that the item is prudent.
+For the Draft Report the Authority accepted Halcrow's recommendation that the item is prudent.
 However, there was insufficient information provided for Halcrow to determine the efficiency of the item.
-The Authority has applied a 10% saving to sampled items for which there was insufficient information.
+The Authority applied a 10% saving to sampled items for which there was insufficient information.
+The Authority proposes no change to this recommendation.